c-rter/CallOptionSimulator/README.md

 JS Normal Distribution function via T. Ferguson UCLA Math
 D3.js Graph Gallery Connected Scatterplot Starter via Y. Holtz

-## 📈 About Chart Generation

-The simulation (tools/simGraph.js) generates a normal distribution of price movement relative to the volatility input.
-Daily SD (standard deviation) is calculated, then an RNG roll is conducted for a percentage of the daily SD.
-A multiplier is applied to the daily SD based on another RNG roll for a normal distribution of "types" of movement days (enabling days where movement surpasses the first deviation).

-Changes to the "Luck" parameter affects price movements that fall within the 1st deviation to be all positive or all negative (68%).
-As this does not affect 2nd+ deviation movement days, a simulation with "good" luck still has a slim chance of trending downward.
-Repeated simulation with selected luck influence should generate desired result.

 ## ⚖️ Disclaimer